haozhu233/kableExtra/README.md

 - A function to insert a gap row (or group title row in the middle of a table)
 - A function to easily add title column indent
 - Some ways to change text/background color of cells
+- Find a way to let align table caption.